Our Yoga Schedule

 Beginner Yoga

-This gentle flow focuses on the impact of breaths and calmness, allowing the body to slow with ease.
+This gentle flow focuses on the impact of breath and calmness, allowing the body to slow with ease.
 Restorative postures and shapes are incorporated into this class.

 Trauma-Focused Yin Yoga